Spaghetti Tossed with Peas Onions and Pancetta

 - 1/2 to 3/4 pound of spaghetti or gluten-free spaghetti

-How To Make Spaghetti Tossed with Peas Onions and Pancetta?
+How To Make This Spaghetti Dish?

 2. Next, add some crushed red pepper, and pancetta.

 4. Finally, the spaghetti is boiled until al-dente, and then it’s transferred and gets tossed with the peas and pancetta mixture.
+Then serve.

 Cook’s Notes and Tips: